THIS DATE IN HISTORY: Nov. 26

 Video: The National Hockey League is born in 1917

 1961: Gordie Howe of the Detroit Red Wings becomes the first player in NHL history to play in 1,000 regular-season games.
-Howe is scoreless in the Red Wings' 4-1 loss to the Chicago Blackhawks at Chicago Stadium.
+Howe does not have a point in the Red Wings' 4-1 loss to the Blackhawks at Chicago Stadium.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 Video: Bobby Orr revolutionized defensive position

 1983: Wayne Gretzky begins an NHL-record 17-game assist streak when he has five for the Edmonton Oilers in an 8-6 loss at the St. Louis Blues.
 It comes during his 51-game point streak, also an NHL record.

 1984: Two days after playing against the Red Wings, Canadiens forward Guy Lafleur announces his retirement.
 He ends his NHL career with 518 goals and Canadiens records of 728 assists and 1,246 points.
 Lafleur is inducted into the Hockey Hall of Fame in 1988 but soon after returns to play with the Rangers.
 He plays one season in New York and two with the Quebec Nordiques before retiring for good.